polkadot-fellows/xcm-format/README.md

 ### `InitiateReserveWithdraw`

-Reduce the value of the Holding Register by the asset(s) (`assets`) and send an XCM message beginning with `WithdrawAsset` to a reserve location.
+Remove the asset(s) (`assets`) from holding and send a `WithdrawAsset` XCM message to a reserve location.

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
+- `assets: MultiAssetFilter`: The asset(s) to remove from the holding.
-- `reserve`: A valid location that acts as a reserve for all asset(s) in `assets`.
+- `reserve: MultiLocation`: A valid location that acts as a reserve for all asset(s) in `assets`.
 The sovereign account of this consensus system *on the reserve location* will have appropriate assets withdrawn and `effects` will be executed on them.
 There will typically be only one valid location on any given asset/chain combination.
-- `xcm`: The instructions to execute on the assets once withdrawn *on the reserve location*.
+- `xcm: Xcm`: The instructions to execute on the assets once withdrawn *on the reserve location*.

 Kind: *Instruction*